Street Cafes

 Parasols may be used for shade or other reasons such as hygiene, for example, where tables are positioned under trees.

-The style, colour and size of parasols will be taken into consideration and they must be included in the application.
+The style, colour and size of parasols will be taken into consideration, and they must be included in the application.
 They should not overhang where people will walk or in any way present a danger to pedestrians.

-Only fabric parasols will be permitted and they must have non-reflective surfaces.
+Only fabric parasols will be permitted, and they must have non-reflective surfaces.
 In certain circumstances a particular type will be required to maintain continuity of design.

 No advertising is permitted on the parasol, should you wish to advertise your business you will need to apply for advertising consent.

-8 Gazebos
+8 Heaters

 Gazebos must not be used on the highway when the street café is operational.